-Temporarily Impaired Securities
+Impaired Securities

-Information pertaining to securities with gross unrealized losses aggregated by investment category and length of time that individual securities have been in a continuous loss position, follows:
+Gross unrealized losses on securities available for sale and the fair value of the related securities, aggregated by investment category and length of time that individual securities have been in a continuous unrealized loss position, were as follows:

-Less Than Tv velve Months Greater Than T welve Months

-Gross · Gross ·

-Unrealized Fair Unrealized Fair

-December 31, 2023 Losses Value Losses Value

-U.S. Treasury Notes \$ - \$ - \$ (2,849) \$ 112,546

-Less Than Tv velve Months Greater Than 1 welve Months

-Gross Gross

-Unrealized Fair Unrealized Fair

-December 31, 2022 Losses Value Losses Value

-U.S. Treasury Notes \$- \$- \$ (11,493) \$ 270,021
+Less Than Twelve Months Greater Than Twelve Months December 31, 2024 Gross Unrealized Fair Losses Value Gross Unrealized Losses Fair Value U.S. Treasury Notes Mortgage-Backed Securities Total \$ (80) (1,103) \$ (1,183) \$ 49,507 134,474 \$ 183,981 \$ - - \$ - \$ - - \$ - Less Than Tv velve Months Greater Than Twelve Months December 31, 2023 U.S. Treasury Notes Gross Unrealized Losses \$ - Fair Value \$- Gross Unrealized Losses \$ (2,849) Fair Value \$ 112,546

-The Credit Union does not believe that the available for sale securities that were in an unrealized loss position as of December 31, 2023, which were comprised of four individual securities, represent a credit loss impairment.
-The gross unrealized loss positions were primarily related to federal agency securities issued by U.S. government agencies or U.S. government-sponsored enterprises.
+The Credit Union does not believe that the available for sale securities that were in an unrealized loss position as of December 31, 2024, which were comprised of 17 individual securities, represent a credit loss impairment.
+The gross unrealized loss positions were primarily related to mortgage-backed securities issued by U.S. government agencies or U.S. government-sponsored enterprises.
 These securities carry the explicit and/or implicit guarantee of the U.S. government and have a long history of zero credit loss.
 Total gross unrealized losses were primarily attributable to changes in interest rates, relative to when the investment securities were purchased, and not due to the credit quality of the investment securities.
 The Credit Union does not intend to sell the investment securities that were in an unrealized loss position and it is not more likely than not that the Credit Union will be required to sell the investment securities before recovery of their amortized cost basis, which may be at maturity.